AndreaMoschetto/AndreaMoschetto.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.unict.it/'>University of Catania</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile-pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
+    <p>University of Catania</p>
-    <p>123 your address street</p>
+    <p>Via S. Sofia, 64</p>
-    <p>Your City, State 12345</p>
+    <p>Catania (CT), Italy</p>

 news: true  # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hello!
+I'm Andrea Moschetto, a passionate software engineer driven by technology.
+I earned my Technical Computer Science diploma from Archimedes Technical Industrial Institute in 2018 and embarked on a Computer Science degree at the University of Catania.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My eagerness to explore and embrace new opportunities has steered me towards diverse ventures.
+Being welcomed into the ranks of Herakel as a Software Engineer and Developer in January 2023, I've honed programming skills and adopted innovative approaches.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+As I move forward, my goal is to expand expertise and collaborate with fellow enthusiasts.
+Excited to explore evolving technology landscapes, design patterns, game development, and AI, I contribute positively to the world of software engineering.